List of Russian presidential candidates

-Recently at the moment the election were in 2018, eight candidates participated in them.
-The next election will be held in 2024.
+Eight candidates participated in the 2018.
+Four candidates participated in the next election, held in March 2024.

 1991

 According to the in force at the time Constitution, the President is elected together with the Vice President for five years.

 Since 1996

 According to the new Constitution, the position of Vice President was abolished, and the President is elected for a six years (until 2012 for a four years).